Meet Mike Franken, Democrat for U.S. Senate

-DES MOINES — Mike Franken was at a dental appointment in Sioux Falls as a mob of former President Donald Trump’s supporters, falsely believing the 2020 election was stolen, began to break into the U.S. Capitol in an attempt to disrupt the certification of Joe Biden as president.
+DES MOINES — Mike Franken was at a dental appointment in Sioux Falls, S.D., when a mob of former President Donald Trump’s supporters, falsely believing the 2020 election was stolen, began to break into the U.S. Capitol in an attempt to disrupt the certification of Joe Biden as president.

 Driving home and listening to the radio, he said he began to figure out what was going on.